kebman/kebman.github.io/sign-git-commits/Generate SSH Key Pair For Git.md

 `$ git commit -S -m "Your commit message"`

+Note: If you don't want to use the -S flag every time you commit, make signing default with this line:

+`$ git config --global commit.gpgsign true`

 # #6.
 Git Hosting Platforms
 It's prudent to also add the key to the relevant Git hosting platform you're using (such as GitHub, GitLab, or Bitbucket).